CINNAMON; Nutraceutical Supplement for Heart Health

 Cinnamon is an anti-clotting agent and prevents atherosclerosis (accumulation of plaque in arteries).

 High cholesterol is considered a contributing factor to heart diseases, such as atherosclerosis.
-Cinnamon is an anti-atherosclerotic treatment that reduces high cholesterol and insulin resistance, stabilize blood sugar, and maintains LDL.
+Cinnamon is an anti-atherosclerotic treatment that reduces high cholesterol and insulin resistance, stabilizes blood sugar, and maintains LDL.

 Blood-Pressure

 Cinnamon consumption lowers blood pressure.
-Because cinnamaldehyde dilates blood vessels and helps relieve the tension due to blood pressure.
+Cinnamaldehyde dilates blood vessels and helps relieve tension caused by blood pressure.
 Ingesting 6 g of cinnamon daily lowers triglyceride and total cholesterol in type 2 diabetes.

 Cinnamon can help reduce inflammation that is triggered by obesity.
 The removal of excess weight is helpful for heart health.